stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 BIOS have a lot additional configurations for undervolting and overclocking just like TDP (Thermal Design Power) but this requires extensive knowledge in CPU/Chipset/etc. power management and not a part of this documentation.
 For more information check links provided below.

+**Note: Looks like mid 2019 Razer Blade Advanced undervolted from factory!**

 **Useful information**

 * [Razer Blade 2017 Ultimate CPU GPU Optimization - Unleashed Performance - BIOS Unlock](https://www.youtube.com/watch?v=O5CvK7i9a_Y)